BrandonG77/Capstone-Project---CYBR-495/Detection/07-Vulnversity.md

 - **Block outbound connections from web servers by default** — only allow specific approved destinations
 - **Audit SUID binaries regularly** — tools like `systemctl` should never have elevated permissions on a production server
 - **Run a weekly scan for unexpected SUID files** on all Linux servers
+- ** Adopt a Zero Trust approach — do not assume traffic inside your network is safe.
+Verify everything, assume breach, and never give a web server more outbound access than it absolutely needs.
 ---

 ## Key Takeaway